-Legend has it, dwarves mined treasures from the Dolomites long ago.
+Legend has it, that dwarves mined treasures from the Dolomites long ago.
 Fortunately, they left behind a bounty of fertile land that the Prackfol Wine Farm magically transforms into mouth-dazzling vino.

 South Tyrol remains a tightly-shut treasure chest to much of the world.
 And that’s what makes it all the sweeter anytime we can reveal to you pearls within like the Prackfol Wine Farm (Prackfolerhof) in Völser Aicha.
 Such lucky finds during our wanderings are like marveling at the night sky and catching a star shooting across the horizon.

 Prackfol landed on our South Tyrol bucket list after visiting the castled estate of Tiefenbrunner Winery along the South Tyrolean Wine Road two autumns ago.
 On that day, Christof Tiefenbrunner regaled us with a story about a special vineyard lying at the foot of the Dolomites.
 He shared that his premier Sauvignon Blanc arises from this fabled soil.

 While we had experienced our fair share of wineries in South Tyrol, the chance to sip wine at one in the shadow of the “Pale Mountains” skyrocketed to the top of our travel plans.
-As you’ll discover, it should on yours as well.
+As you’ll discover, it should be on yours as well.